 - The opening of the movie has Yugi beset by monsters conjured from the Puzzle.
 He transforms into Yami Yugi for the first time, and Yami commands the monsters return from whence they came.
 They immediately obey.

 - In Kaiba's duel simulation, he summons the Blue-Eyes Ultimate Dragon and uses Megamorph to increase its attack to 9000.
 Yami Yugi's response is to sacrifice Ra and Slifer, making Obelisk's attack power infinite.
+This results in the computer running the simulation overheating.
 To make it even more awesome, Obelisk was Kaiba's card during Battle City.

-- Pegasus's first move in his duel against Kaiba is to have the Toon Gemini Elves attack him directly and steal one of his cards.
+- Pegasus's first move in his duel against Kaiba is to have the Toon Gemini Elves attack him directly and discard his Monster Reborn.

 - Kaiba utterly trouncing Pegasus, Toons and all.

 - Kaiba having a straight villainous role is reminiscent of the early manga.
 He's so eager to take revenge on Yugi, he ends up almost killing him.

 - When Yami Yugi's down to 1500 LP and is clearly not in the best shape to continue dueling, Kaiba gloats and orders his Blue-Eyes Ultimate Dragon to attack him directly.
 Yami Yugi gives an epic response.

 Yami Yugi: Kaiba, once again your ridiculously over-inflated ego blinds you to the truth!
 I am far from beaten!